openjdk/valhalla-docs/site/design-notes/state-of-valhalla/01-background.md

 separate aspect of the problem.

-The first three prototypes explored the challenges of generics specialized directly to primitives, and worked by bytecode rewriting.
+The first three prototypes explored the challenges of generics specialized directly to primitives, and operated by bytecode rewriting.
 The first ("Model 1") was primarily aimed at the mechanics of specialization, identifying what type behavior needed to be retained by the compiler and acted on by the specializer.
 The second ("Model 2") explored how we might represent wildcards (and by extension, bridge methods) in a specializable generic model, and started to look at the challenges of migrating existing libraries.
-The third ("Model 3") consolidated what we'd learned, building a sensible `class` file format that could be used to represent specialized generics.
+The third ("Model 3") consolidated what we'd learned, building a sensible classfile format that could be used to represent specialized generics.
 (For a brief tour of some of the challenges and lessons learned from each of these experiments, see [this talk][adventures] ([slides here][adventures-slides]).

 The results of these experiments were a mixed bag.
 On the one hand, it worked